pulumi/docs/content/docs/troubleshooting/_index.md

 ## Synchronous call made to "X" with an unregistered provider {#synchronous-call}

-The warning occurs when making a 'data source' call in Pulumi in a synchronous fashion and passing along a ProivderResource that has not been registered.
+The warning occurs when invoking a resource function synchronously while also using [an explicit provider object](https://www.pulumi.com/docs/intro/concepts/programming-model/#providers) that isn't yet ready to use.
 For example:

 ```ts
 const provider = new aws.Provider(...);